-All of the 24 other contributions are useless without this one- mental health.
+All of the weight loss programs out there are useless without one basic thing- mental health.
 Losing weight, or making any major change in your life like stopping smoking or drinking, conquering depression or anxiety, or beating a drug habit, takes mental clarity and energy.

 Without the clarity that shows you what to do and the mental strength to do it, people can stagnate in a self-reinforcing spiral of failure and frustration.